Summary

 Five main tools build strong visual hierarchy.
 Size, color, contrast, position, and white space.
 Bigger elements get attention first.
 Bright colors stand out from neutral backgrounds.
 High contrast makes text easy to read quickly.

-Position matters too.
+But here's what matters most: position.
 Items at the top of pages get seen first.
 Left-aligned content follows natural reading flow.
 White space around important data makes it pop off the page.
-Use all five tools together for best results.
+How can you use all five tools together for best results?

 How Do Visual Hierarchy Business Plans Win More Funding?